AndrewConway/ConcreteSTV/README.md

 * The gh-pages branch of the git repository contains companion data for some papers associated with this project.
 They may contain data derived from other copyrighted information.
   See the copyright section in the index.html describing the companion page for details (these will be in the docs folder).
+* The federal/legislation folder contains legislation taken from the Federal Register of Legislation and is covered by a [Creative Commons Attribution 4.0 International (the CC BY 4.0 licence)](http://creativecommons.org/licenses/by/4.0/).
+  See the [copyright notice](federal/legislation/Copyright.md) for details.

-Kudos to the State of New South Wales for the use of such a license.
+Kudos to the State of New South Wales and the Federal Register of Legislation for the use of such a license.

 This should not be taken as an endorsement of ConcreteSTV by any organisation listed here.